 The company and technology

 The Company makes the Glass Sellers’ Award for Science & Technology – a £5000 award in recognition of a significant advance in the science or technology of glass.
 The prize is awarded periodically.

 We are keen to develop links with individuals and organisations from the wider glass industries.
-If you are interested in joining our Company or being involved as a sponsor please contact the Clerk: firstname.lastname@example.org
+If you are interested in joining our Company or being involved as a sponsor please email us on: firstname.lastname@example.org